 - Write an acting cover letter.
 Use it to show your passion for the role especially if you lack experience.

 Got questions on how to write a great resume for acting jobs?
 Not sure how to show acting on a resume?
+Need to learn more about writing resumes?
 Leave a comment.
 We’ll be happy to reply!